Learn about the factors that determine trade association effectiveness in the United States

 What is TradeMarks?

 TradeMarks is a research study which helps trade associations measure the extent to which policy leaders believe they are effective in achieving their policy goals.
 Grounded in more than 30 years of experience studying the attitudes and perception of policy leaders, APCO Worldwide produced the first-ever study to tackle the question of association public policy effectiveness with a systematic, survey-based and objective approach.
 Policy makers and influencers rate associations on both overall effectiveness and a range of detailed areas.
-The results show in detail where associations must excel, giving them the tailored and actionable intelligence needed to chart an enlightened path forward,
+The results show in detail where associations must excel in order to enhance their impact.

-With the release of our sixth study in the series, we continue to discern patterns in the data, identify shifts in policy leader expectations and provide associations with a data-driven roadmap for engagement strategies that enhance impact.
-Read the 2019 press release and Bill Dalbec’s overview blog post.
+With the release of our eighth study in the series, we continue to discern patterns in the data, identify shifts in policy leader expectations and provide associations with a data-driven roadmap for engagement strategies that enhance impact.
+Read the 2022 press release.

 Think all characteristics are equal?
 Think again.

 The 2022 model reveals challenges and opportunities facing associations:

 - Association effectiveness softens since 2021 but remains higher than years prior.
 In 2022 the overall TMI sits at 68.1, a score higher than most recorded years despite falling slightly over the past year.
 While the consistent and gradual incline has broken, TMI remains notably strong in 2022.
 Associations may be perceived as resilient yet somewhat stymied by the current DC gridlock.